dsernst/deal.dsernst.com/app/async/readme.md

 8. Bob's client validates the signature, which includes asking the backend if this payload has been used already.
 Each initiating payload is only allowed a single usage!
 Basically the backend queries its local DB, if it has a record of already "resolving" this payload, which is coming in future step 12.
 9. If the validation passes — it should iff it's legitimately unused — Bob's client now invites Bob to complete his side of the MPC by submitting his own inputs.
 10. Bob POSTs his own private inputs and the encrypted+signed payload from Alice to the backend.
-11. The backend now has Bob's inputs, and Alice's (via Bob), and confirms again Alice's is unused.
-If so, it proceeds to:
+11. The backend now has Bob's inputs, and Alice's (via Bob), and atomically confirms Alice's payload is unused by attempting to insert a hash of it into the DB, with a unique constraint.
+If the insert succeeds (payload is unused), it proceeds to:
 12. - a.
 Decrypt Alice's payload.
     - b.
-Records in the DB that Alice's payload is now being decrypted— store a hash of it?
-Easy to check again later, without needing to actually keep the private data itself.
+Runs the pre-agreed-upon MPC logic over the two inputs.
     - c.
-Runs the pre-agreed-upon MPC logic over the two inputs.
+Sends Alice an email — using her contact info from the signed payload — with the MPC results.
     - d.
-Sends Alice an email — using her contact info from the signed payload — with the MPC results.
-    - e.
 Responds to Bob's POST with the result, so he can immediately see them too.

 ## Result: